solo-io/workshops/gloo/gloo/README.md

 ```bash
 kubectl logs -n gloo-system deployment/gateway-proxy | grep '^{' | jq
 ```
-These logs can now be collected by the by datadog agents for example.
+These logs can now be collected by the datadog agents for example.